Messaging apps

 Samsung

-On AT&T and T-Mobile (including Metro PCS), Samsung phones use the carrier’s “Advanced” messaging.
-Text Collector can usually collect these messages, but there are occasional problems that can affect messages with other customers on the same carrier:
+On at least AT&T and T-Mobile (including Metro PCS), Samsung phones use the carrier’s “Advanced” messaging.
+Text Collector can usually collect these messages, but there are problems:

 • Some pictures might not appear

-Also, Text Collector might encounter some messages with status codes it doesn’t recognize: it will label them [Unknown message status].
-If you see this, please write to help@legaltextcollector.com.
+Finally, Text Collector might encounter some messages with status codes it doesn’t recognize: it will label them [Unknown message status].
+These may show sender as “unknown.”

 LG